TSBEP /TBHEC To Investigate Psychological Evaluator Dr. Alissa Sherry & Legal Consensus

-TSBEB's position is that Dr. Sherry does not have to abide by the contract that she signed with us.
-Also that she does not have to abide by the Texas Family Code The TSBEP is of no help in enforcing psychologists to abide by Family code and their contracts!
+TSBEB's position is that Dr. Sherry does not have to abide by the contract that she signed with us, nor she does not have to abide by the court orders that appointed her, additionally, she does not have to abide by the Texas Family Code.
+The TSBEP is of no help in enforcing psychologists to abide by Family code and their contracts!

 Page 1 of the Fee Agreement for Forensic Examination that we signed with Dr. Sherry clearly states: Client or Examinee.
 The client is the retaining attorney in a consultation relationship and the examinees are the litigants named in the court order in an evaluation relationship unless otherwise agreed upon in writing or by court order.
 (Our court orders do not make any statements otherwise and there was no agreement in writing making the court the client.)
 Dr. Sherry's own signed agreement denies TSBEP's claim that the court is the client and states that the client is the retaining attorney.
 In the absence of an attorney, the Examinee is pro se and is the client, otherwise, TSBEP would be discriminating against pro se litigants.
 We all signed an agreed order asking for a custody evaluation that was entered into our cases and approved and signed by the Judge.
 We are the clients and the ones that agreed to or asked for a custody evaluation.